kgtracy/cui-i18n/README.md

   .config(['$translateProvider',function($translateProvider){
         $translateProvider.useLoader('LocaleLoader',{
             url:'bower_components/cui-i18n/dist/cui-i18n/angular-translate/',
-            prefix:'locale-'  // Look in bower_components/cui-i18n/dist/cui-i18n/angular-translate/ for files that
+            prefix:'locale-', // Look in bower_components/cui-i18n/dist/cui-i18n/angular-translate/ for files that
-                  // look like locale-<language code>, so ex: locale-en_US.json.
+            suffix:'.json'    // look like locale-<language code>.json, so ex: locale-en_US.json.
 This can also be pointed
-                  // at a URL.
+        });                   // at a URL.
-        });
   }]);
 ```